 In many homes, storage is right out in the open.
 Even with the best homeschool storage solutions, making a supplies room look organized isn’t easy.
 To reduce the clutter and keep everything you see looking clean, it’s useful to add a little curtain over the storage space.
 This will put things in their own separate space.
 You won’t have to see the boxes of paper throughout the year or the endless supplies and books currently used.

 This is a fantastic way to keep your homeschool storage solutions clean and stored away throughout the year.
-By simply hanging a curtain over the space you want to store your supplies in, you’re effectively creating a closet within the classroom.
-Chances are, this too will become cluttered, and you’ll have to add more “closets” later on as the years progress, but by even just creating one spot for the bins you’re using, you’re making great strides to clean the room of clutter.
+By simply hanging a curtain over the space you want to store your supplies, you’re effectively creating a closet within the classroom.
+Chances are, this too will become cluttered, and you’ll have to add more “closets” later on as the year progress, but by even just creating one spot for the bins you’re using, you’re making great strides to clean the room of clutter.

 Dual Purpose Furniture